 Your SSDI Benefits May Increase Every Year

-The SSA generally increases disability payments every year due to cost-of-living adjustments (COLA).
 You do not have to do anything to secure this increase.
-It should happen automatically when the SSA handles a recalculation of disability benefits.
+It should happen automatically when the SSA recalculates disability benefits.
+Just make sure you review your payments to make sure there aren’t any errors.

 An attorney can give you more information about COLA changes and how you can increase your SSDI benefits.